From It Follows (2014) to The Cabinet of Dr Caligari (1920), here are 16 movies like Us for a horror movie night.

 1. The Cabinet of Dr Caligari (1920)

 The town of Holstenwall in Germany is visited by a peculiar pair — Dr Caligari and a somnambulist called Cesare.
 The townsfolk initially dismiss them as ridiculous and harmless.
 A string of murders soon proves them wrong and their malicious intent is revealed.
 It is now up to Francis, a local man, to save his fiancée Jane from the fiendish Dr Caligari, and solve the murders.
 Proclaimed as the first true horror film, the usage of harsh, blunt images and forms, with sharply defined distortions make it a prime example of German Expressionism.
+The performances were also hyper-expressive in order to emphasize on the desires, turmoils, and fears of the characters.

 The screenplay was directly inspired by writers Hans Janowitz and Carl Mayer’s lives during World War I and offers a metaphor for the brutality of authority and Germany’s relationship with unchecked tyrants.
 Watch the film for a surprise twist that would undoubtedly spawn many alternate theories, had the film been made in recent times.